Updated: 26th July, 2013

 I also felt a little shaky afterwards and I do have this 'fresh' feeling at the top of my chest, which started already after the water enema.
 It is difficult to describe, and it is not the 'sparkly' feeling I've described before.
 Just a refreshed feeling, as if slightly cool air was passing through the top-middle of my chest.
 A subtle feeling, but very nice.

-I am glad to have succesfully detoxed my liver again.
+I am glad to have successfully detoxed my liver again.
 I hope this will increase my energy levels even more (last coffee enema definitely did).

 Wheatgrass Implant/ Flaxseed Oil Implant